 Conceived and directed by Neil W. Levin, a professor of Jewish music at JTS since 1982, the event included lectures, symposia, and papers by a distinguished roster of scholars from Europe, England, Israel, and across America.
 On the Saturday morning of the conference, the cantorial school of JTS offered historically reconstructed Shabbat (Shabbos in the Ashkenazi pronunciation consistent with the theme of the conference) services according to German-Jewish cantorial, choral, and biblical cantillation traditions.
 The shaḥarit (morning service) followed the Frankfurt a/M orthodox or neoorthodox tradition; and after a sermon by the JTS chancellor, Rabbi Ismar Schorsch—whose father had been the rabbi of Hannover’s principal mainstream synagogue—the mussaf service followed Berlin traditions.
-Recitals and concerts constituted a major part of the conference-festival as well: a liederabend; a cantorial-choral concert at Lincoln Center, which coincided with the forty-ninth anniversary of Kristallnacht and included the participation of the last living cantor to have been trained in Germany and the sole living rabbi then in America who had witnessed the pogrom; and an evening of chamber music at Merkin Hall that featured contemporary and specially commissioned works on German-Jewish themes.
+Recitals and concerts constituted a major part of the conference-festival as well: a liederabend; a cantorial-choral concert at Lincoln Center, which coincided with the fifty-ninth anniversary of Kristallnacht and included the participation of the last living cantor to have been trained in Germany and the sole living rabbi then in America who had witnessed the pogrom; and an evening of chamber music at Merkin Hall that featured contemporary and specially commissioned works on German-Jewish themes.
 It was for this last that Ben-Amots’s Cantillations was commissioned, receiving its world premiere that evening.

 “Cantillation” in Hebrew liturgical parlance (ta’amei hamikra, also less formally known as trop) refers to the logogenic systems of intoning (chanting) biblical readings during synagogue services according to formulae comprising recurring motives, patterns, and phrases.
 A specific system, or trop, is unique to each of the deliveries of Hebrew Scriptures: the weekly Torah portions, the weekly Haftara portions (selections from the prophetic books), and the annual readings of the five m’gillot, or scrolls—the biblical books of Song of Songs on Pesah, Ruth on Shavuot, Esther on Purim, Lamentations on Tisha b’Av, and Ecclesiastes on Sukkot.
 Especially to the untrained ear, all these systems differ from one geographically based tradition to another: Yemenite, Persian, Western or Amsterdam Sephardi, eastern or Mediterranean Sephardi, Bokharian, and others, in addition to the Ashkenazi trops that are ubiquitous in North America as extensions of eastern European practice (which include a special variant for the Torah reading that is reserved for the High Holydays).